rhyslwells/Data-Archive/content/standardised/Data Selection.md

 ---
-aliases:
+aliases: []
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [selection, transformation]
-  - transformation
-  - selection
 ---
 Data selection is a crucial part of data manipulation and analysis.
 Pandas provides several methods to select data from a DataFrame.